akash-sr/paintAir/README.md

 ##### Clear-All

-In the "Selection Mode", point to the "Clear-All" tool in the menu bar.
+In the "Selection Mode", hover over the "Clear-All" icon in the top-left corner.

 ![clear-demo](assets/demo-clear-1.gif)